To be sure, South Africa is a fantastic travel destination. But I have to be honest: it took me a while to really ‘get’ backpacking in South Africa.

 If you’d like to go whale watching or shark cave diving, the one place to look into is Hermanus, which is about a 1,5 hour’s drive outside of Cape Town.
 This is where all such water activities depart from, and you might simply end up there via a day tour starting in Cape Town.

 About four hours east of Cape Town is the so-called Garden Route.
 No, there aren’t really any gardens here; it’s just the name of a coastal region with many forests, beaches and lagoons.
 The landscape feels quite Mediterranean or Californian, and it’s a popular holiday destination especially for many Germans and Dutch who come here during the northern winter.

 I stayed mainly in the town of Wilderness, which I liked a lot.
 It’s a lovely place where you can kayak up the rivers or hike along an abandoned railway line.
-You can read more about what to do and where to stay in Wilderness in my separate post.
+You can read more about Wilderness in this post.

 I liked the Garden Route, though coming from Europe, I thought it felt maybe a bit too… familiar.
 It’s a pleasant holiday retreat in a wealthy part of South Africa, with many self-catering holiday cottages, trails with designated picnic areas, and camper van spots.
 While it’s very nice, it can also taste a bit vanilla at times.

 Then again, surfers will surely love the breaks around here, and thrill seekers won’t want to miss the town of Stormsriver.
 Apart from sounding like a place in Game of Thrones, it’s also the adventure travel capital of South Africa—and it’s home to the world’s tallest bungee jump.